MegaBitmap/UDPBD-for-XEBP/README.md

 ```
 The server needs to be open and running for the entire play session.

+19. For automatic network initialization follow these Steps:
+ - The files in PS2BBL-Network-Init are for automatic network initialization when using UDPBD for XEB+.
+ This is needed on server cold boots as an uninitialized network will crash the server.
+ This is only compatible with PS2BBL version 1.2.0 (Oct 5 2023) or newer.
+ - To install copy these files onto a memory card with PS2BBL installed.
+ Depending on which version the config can be found in mc?:/SYS-CONF/ or mc?:/PS2BBL/
+ - If the SYS-CONF folder exists paste these files into the folder:
+ PS2BBL.INI, netman.irx, ps2dev9.irx, and smap.irx
+ - If the PS2BBL folder exists paste these files into the folder:
+ CONFIG.INI, netman.irx, ps2dev9.irx, and smap.irx

-19. Launch XEB+ then Play!
+20. Launch XEB+ then Play!

-To add or rename/remove games, stop the server then mount the exFAT storage device to `/mnt/ps2`
+To add, rename, or remove games stop the server then mount the exFAT storage device to `/mnt/ps2`
 ```
 sudo mount /dev/nvme0n1p6 /mnt/ps2/ -o uid=$USER
 ```
-Then add your games and repeat steps 15-19 of the Linux setup process.
+Make the changes and repeat steps 15-20 of the Linux setup process.

 ### HDD (exFAT format)